T

 Insider tips

-• Utilize Toronto's extensive public transit system (TTC) including streetcars and subways.
+• Utilize Toronto's extensive public transit system (TTC) which includes subways, streetcars, and buses.

-• Consider purchasing a Presto card for easy fare payment.
+• Consider purchasing a Presto card for easy fare payment on public transit.

 Packing highlights